scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 With the rocket fully defined, the `info()` and `allInfo()` methods can be called giving us information and plots of the calculations performed in the class.
+One of the most relevant outputs of the Rocket class is the static margin, as it is iportant for the rocket stability and makes posible several different analysis.
+It is visualized thorught the time plot :ref:`figSM`, which shows the variation of the static margin as the motor burns its propellant.
+..
+Revisor1: Reduzi um pouco o texto e agrupei todas as infos de static margin antes de mostrar o exmeplo dela.
-One of the most relevant outputs of the Rocket class is the static margin thorught the time plot :ref:`figSM`, which shows the variation of the static margin as the motor burns its propellant.
+..One of the most relevant outputs of the Rocket class is the static margin, thorught the time plot :ref:`figSM`, which shows ..the variation of the static margin as the motor burns its propellant.

 .. figure:: SMoutput.png
    :align: center